-The primary objective of the Field Trip Chair is to search out suitable sites and subjects for field trips, to give participating club members a chance to photograph a variety of subjects such as: landscape, nature, architecture, etc. Although the Field Trip Chair does not hold a voting position on the Loveland Photographic Society (LPS) Board of Directors, the chairperson should make every effort to attend all board meetings (six scheduled per year: first Tuesday of odd months) to help direct the club in the decision making process.
+The primary objective of the Field Trip Chair is to search out suitable sites and subjects for field trips, to give participating club members a chance to photograph a variety of subjects such as: landscape, nature, architecture, etc. The Field Trip Chair does hold a voting position on the Loveland Photographic Society (LPS) Board of Directors, and should make every effort to attend all board meetings (six scheduled per year: first Tuesday of odd months) to help direct the club in the decision making process.

 - To poll membership to see where there is interest for potential field trips.